See if We Have Top-Rated

 Adult Day Programs

 Some focus on medical or therapeutic needs, but many are geared toward more active senior communities, with a wide range of social programs.
 These vary from center to center, but may include volunteer work, games, music, cultural outings, and exercise offerings.
-Most adult day programs are open Monday through Friday during business hours, and the average daily cost in 2009 was about $50.
+Most adult day programs are open Monday through Friday during business hours.
 Check with your local center; some accept payment on a sliding scale, and some may offer the ability to come for half-days or only a few days a week.

 The Beacon Hill Village Model